1. Home

 Nothing this side of a Mazda MX-5 is as fun to drive and while the MX-5 is excellent, the MINI arguably feels more special inside.
 The cheapest model is the entry-level Cooper model with its 1.5-litre three-cylinder engine, which still has plenty of get up and go about it.
 Even in basic Classic trim, it handles as well as a MINI should.

 A word of caution though.
-While prices start at around £20,000, making this look surprisingly affordable, it’s unlikely you will leave the showroom paying that as there’s a huge range of options including the must-have Chili Pack which costs £2500 for starters.
-This upsizes the alloys and bags you half-leather seats and a sportier steering wheel.
+While prices start at around £27,000, making this look reasonably affordable, it’s unlikely you will leave the showroom paying that as there’s a huge range of options which can easily push the figure beyond £30,000.

 5. Citroen C1 Airscape